suwebdev/wats-lab-faq/create-gh-pages-branch-to-host-html-from-github.md

 `git push -u origin gh-pages:gh-pages`

-# Commands to work on gh-pages branch
+# Commands to continue work on gh-pages branch

 If you are returning to work on code in a repo that you have worked on before, you will not need to run checkout -b because you don't want to create a new branch, you just want to access the existing branch.
 Start with getting status.